News Releases

 Harmony GEAR UP students tour the Atoka Museum and Civil War Cemetery

 Fifteen GEAR UP students from Harmony school recently toured the Atoka Museum and Civil War Cemetery.
 Established in 1979, the Museum covers the history of the Civil War in Oklahoma as well as the history of Atoka County.
 The seventh and eighth-grade students were greeted by Museum Director Cindy Wallis who began the day by asking them to sign a birthday card for a former Atoka resident who is celebrating his 100th birthday.
-The tour continued as Wallis guided the group through the Museum while discussing the various exhibits.
-The first stop was a plaster cast of a complete baby
+The tour

 Read More »